bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:42 AM CT, April 14</p>
+<p class="updated_time"> Latest data: 01:58 AM CT, April 14</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 85°, which is 0° **warmer** than yesterday.
+Today's high is 85°, which is 0° *colder* than yesterday.
 Tomorrow is expected to be 13° *colder* than today.

 Currently:

-- 70°
+- 71°
-- Breezy and Mostly Clear
+- Breezy and Mostly Cloudy
-- 76% humidity
+- 74% humidity
-- 15 mph wind
+- 16 mph wind
-- 18% cloud cover
+- 75% cloud cover
 - 40 AQI 🟩
 - 1.22 inches of rain expected in the next 48 hours